 We include products in articles we think are useful for our readers.
 If you buy products or services through links on our website, we may earn a small commission.

-Keto Diet and Cholesterol: Only the Science
+Keto Diet and Cholesterol: What the Science Says

 Myths about the keto diet and cholesterol can raise alarms for people.
 And one of the most persistent, though false alarms is that keto may contribute to unhealthy cholesterol levels.